Custom Packaging

 Custom sleeve pouches (canvas, faux leather) 7/10 (depends on fill; resealable) 8/10 (best for jewelry and small textiles) Medium (sleeves need prototyping)

 Hybrid rigid-sleeve combos keep fragile ceramics safe without bulk by adding an inner textured sleeve—typically a 1.2-mm linen-wrapped tube that hugs the sphere—while still building retail packaging flair with spot UV logos that catch the boutique light.
+For jewelry, we often add flocked EVA, velvet paper, or micro-suede liners; for candles, molded pulp cradles and cardboard collars keep wax jars from rattling.

 Detailed reviews of leading custom packaging formats

 These mailers weighed under 5 ounces, which kept USPS retail ground charges at the $7.90 tier, and the eco ink passed the indoor air quality test our quality team arranged with a third-party lab certified by the FSC.
+When brands ask for independent compliance, we also point them toward GOTS for organic textiles, OEKO-TEX Standard 100 for skin-safe fabrics, WRAP and BSCI for social compliance, and GRS for recycled-content claims.

-We compared metallic foil on the pouches to simple embossing and found foil increased perceived value by 22% in shopper testing while embossing cut costs from $2.40 to $1.20 per pouch if the budget didn’t allow foil everywhere; the foil feels like jewelry on the pouch, the embossing is charming, but foil says “I’m dressed to impress.”
+We compared metallic foil on the pouches to simple embossing and found foil increased perceived value by 22% in shopper testing while embossing cut costs from $2.40 to $1.20 per pouch if the budget didn’t allow foil everywhere.
+The foil feels like jewelry on the pouch, the embossing is charming, but foil says “I’m dressed to impress.”

 Price comparison: cost to create the best packaging for handmade products

 Custom Logo Things pricing tiers help brands know what to expect: for 500-unit runs of rigid boxes with spot UV, expect $2.20 per unit plus a $120 die charge; at 5,000 units the price drops to $1.38 per unit, and the die fee amortizes to $0.06, assuming production ships from Shenzhen with freight consolidations to Long Beach.
+If you move the same project into Guangzhou for a faster carton line or Istanbul for a shorter Europe lane, the quoted factory price often changes by 8%-15% depending on print complexity and board grade.

 Packaging process and timeline to deliver the best packaging for handmade products